Degen-IO/pokerbackend/readme.md

 2. Inside the newly created .env file, add the following fields and populate them per your machine.
 These fields will be used to connect to your local enviroment or containerized backend instances (also found in `.env.example`):

    ```
+   # NODE_ENV = 'test' for jest, TO DO: Add 'prod' or 'dev' for other options
+   NODE_ENV=prod

    # Postgres
    POSTGRES_USER=postgres
    POSTGRES_PASSWORD=